EMERGENCY DENTIST

 Should I Call or Not?

-Do you need an emergency dentist in Richmond?
+Looking for an emergency dental clinic in Richmond?
 We’re here for you and your family if you chip, crack, or knock out a tooth or teeth.
 And when you’re in extreme dental pain, we’re here to treat the source of your discomfort and make you feel more comfortable.
 Your dentistry emergency is our emergency so don’t hesitate to contact us for emergency dental care in Richmond.

 If you’re experiencing a dental emergency in Richmond, it’s important to get to a dentist right away.
 Please call (02) 4501 7930 or book an appointment today.
 We will work hard to get you in as fast as possible because we know this can make the difference in saving your tooth.

-We’re often asked what is considered a dental emergency and when should you call your dentist in Richmond.
+We’re often asked what is considered a dental emergency and when should you call your dentist.
 Dental emergencies include:

 • A constant throbbing toothache